-- The investors have to incur high penalties in case they need to withdraw their own money for some purpose other than the qualified education expenses.
+- The investors have to incur high penalties if they need to withdraw their money for purposes other than qualified education expenses.

-- The investments in a 529 plan generate a very low return on investment.
+- The investments in a 529 plan generate a meager return on investment.

 - There is a limited number of investment schemes under the 529 plan.

-- At times it results in illiquidity as the money parked in a 529 account can’t be used for any other purposes.
+- It sometimes results in illiquidity as the money parked in a 529 account can’t be used for other purposes.